CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 # Tutorial: Manufacturing Order Status Update

-Here, you can find a complete description of the Manufacturing Order Status Update script.
+In this tutorial, we’ll walk through a PowerShell script designed to update the status of Manufacturing Orders (MOs) in CompuTec ProcessForce, an advanced manufacturing solution integrated with SAP Business One.
+The script fetches Manufacturing Orders based on an SQL query and updates their status accordingly.

+This guide explains each section of the script in detail, ensuring that users can modify and execute it confidently.
+The script leverages the ProcessForce API to connect to SAP Business One, retrieve MO data, and apply updates efficiently.

 ---

-Clear-Host is clearing console output.
+Clear-Host is a clearing console output.
 The rest are comments regarding the script and the script version:

 ```powershell showLineNumbers
 #region #Script info